PRESERVING OUR HISTORY FOR FUTURE GENERATIONS

 1910 - DD-27 is commissioned at Boston, Massachusetts with Lieutenant Commander Robert L. Berry in Command.

-1992 - CAPT Thomas E. Blount, Jr., is relieved by CDR Gordon O. Dorsey becoming CG-31's 16th and final Commanding Officer.
+1992 - Pierside San Diego, CG-31 holds the last change of command.
+CAPT Thomas E. Blount, Jr., is relieved by CDR Gordon O. Dorsey becoming CG-31's 12th and final Commanding Officer.

 1992 - After what turned out to be CG-31 last change of command ceremony, STERETT is assigned to COMDESRON THIRTEEN under former CG-31 Commanding Officer, Commodore Richard P. Genet, USN.